-The South Carolina Safe Schools Act of 1990 makes it a criminal offense to distribute a controlled substance while in or on, or within a radius of one-half mile of the grounds of the public school.
-The penalty is a \$10,000 fine or 10 years imprisonof 5 years.
+The South Carolina Safe Schools

+Act of 1990 makes it a criminal offense to distribute a controlled substance while in or on, or within a

+radius of one-half mile of the grounds

+of the public school.

+The penalty is a \$10,000 fine or 10 years imprisonment, or both.

-Carrying a weapon on school property is a felony which carries a \$3,000 fine and maximum prison term ment, or both.
+Carrying a weapon on school property is a felony which carries a \$3,000 fine and maximum prison term of 5 years.